kyma-project/kyma/docs/authorization-and-authentication/docs/005-details-add-connector.md

 Add external, OpenID Connect compliant authentication providers to Kyma using [Dex connectors](https://github.com/coreos/dex#connectors).
 Follow the instructions below to add a GitHub connector and use it to authenticate users in Kyma.

+>**NOTE:** Groups in the Github are represented as teams.
+See [this](https://help.github.com/articles/organizing-members-into-teams/) document to learn how to manage teams in Github.

 ## Prerequisites

 To add a GitHub connector to Dex, [register](https://github.com/settings/applications/new) a new OAuth application in GitHub.
 Set the authorization callback URL to `https://dex.kyma.local/callback`.
 After you complete the registration, [request](https://help.github.com/articles/requesting-organization-approval-for-oauth-apps/) for an organization approval.

 >**NOTE:** To authenticate in Kyma using GitHub, the user must be a member of a GitHub [organization](https://help.github.com/articles/creating-a-new-organization-from-scratch/) that has at least one [team](https://help.github.com/articles/creating-a-team/).

 ## Configure Dex